mochajs/mocha/docs/index.md

 ## More Information

-In addition to chatting with us on [Gitter][gitter-mocha], for additional information such as using spies, mocking, and shared behaviours be sure to check out the [Mocha Wiki][mocha-wiki] on GitHub.
+In addition to chatting with us on [our Discord][discord-mocha], for additional information such as using spies, mocking, and shared behaviours be sure to check out the [Mocha Wiki][mocha-wiki] on GitHub.
 For a running example of Mocha, view [example/tests.html](example/tests.html).
 For the JavaScript API, view the [API documentation](api/) or the [source](https://github.com/mochajs/mocha/blob/master/lib/mocha.js).